Have you or a loved one suffered a burn injury, such as a scald burn, fire burn, steam burn, laser burn, or work-related burn?

 When a person in involved in a fire, it is very common for the victim to also have inhalation injuries.
 When inhalation injuries are combined with external burns, the chance of death can increase significantly.

 The 3 most common types of inhalation injuries are:

 - Damage from Smoke Inhalation: Smoke intoxication is frequently hidden by more visible injuries such as burns as a result of fire.
-In a disaster situation can lead to not receiving the medical attention needed, due to the rescue teams taking care of the more apparent patients.
-Patients that appear apparently unharmed can collapse due to major smoke inhalation, 60% to 80% of fatalities resulting from burn injuries can be attributed to smoke inhalation.<
+In a disaster situation, this can lead to not receiving the medical attention needed due to the rescue teams taking care of the more apparent patients.
+Patients who appear apparently unharmed can collapse due to major smoke inhalation.
+Sixty to 80% of fatalities resulting from burn injuries can be attributed to smoke inhalation.

 - Truck accidents and tanker explosions